databand-ai/databand_templates/AWS_S3/README.md

         - Largest bucket by object count
         - Largest bucket by memory size
 - [S3 Key Monitor](./s3_key_monitor.py)
+    - Keys:
         - size (MB)
-    - context type (MIME type)
+        - content type (MIME type)
         - last modified timestamp
         - metadata associated with the key
         - parts count
         - storage class
+    - Prefixes:
+        - total size (MB)
+        - last modified timestamp for all keys
+        - size (MB) for all keys
+        - largest key with prefix
+        - largest prefix by object count
+        - largest prefix by total size

 <sup>*</sup> The `S3 Bucket Monitor`, by default, takes a naive approach to the metrics collection process.
 This monitor is not recommended for very large buckets.